getlago/lago-helm-charts/README.md

 | `minio.buckets[].versioning`        | Enable versioning for the bucket                   | `false`   |
 | `minio.buckets[].objectlocking`     | Enable object locking for the bucket               | `false`   |

+## Storage Recommendation

+We **strongly recommend** using either **Amazon S3** or **MinIO** for object storage when deploying Lago.
+These solutions provide reliable, scalable storage that can be accessed by multiple pods without encountering issues.

+If neither S3 nor MinIO is configured, the system will default to using a Persistent Volume Claim (PVC).
+However, this approach is **strongly discouraged** as it can lead to issues such as multi-attach errors when volumes are accessed by more than one pod simultaneously.
+For this reason, it is important to configure S3 or MinIO to avoid potential complications with PVCs.

+By opting for S3 or MinIO, you ensure better reliability and scalability for your deployment.

 For additional customization, refer to the comments in `values.yaml`.